Underworld (1996 film): Release

 Underworld first premiered at the 1996 Cannes Film Festival in May of that year.
 The following June, the film played at Italy's Mystfest, where it was nominated for Best Film.
 It was also shown at the Austin Film Festival on October 10, 1996.
 The film was given a limited theatrical release in the United States by Legacy Releasing on May 9, 1997 in New York, Los Angeles, Boston, Chicago, Houston, San Francisco, Seattle and Washington, D.C..
 The film's home video release followed on July 22, 1997 by Trimark Pictures.

 Reception

 CNN reviewer Paul Tatara gave a highly negative review of the film, dubbing it as "...very violent, very profane, and very bad.
 There's less killing at your local slaughterhouse, and the dialogue is probably sharper."
-Anita Gates of The New York Times noted that the film with all its flaws was "Fine actors in the lead roles struggle to maintain their dignity and to breathe some believability into these characters, who all talk strangely alike, and to an admirable degree they succeed."
+Anita Gates of The New York Times noted that the film with all its flaws was "Fine actors in the lead roles [struggling] to maintain their dignity and to breathe some believability into these characters, who all talk strangely alike, and to an admirable degree they succeed."